soderstromkr/geo-address/visualizations.md

 ## Interactive visualizations for "Global reach, regional strength: Spatial patterns of a big science facility."
+Click on any of the figure names or static images to open the interactive version.

 List of figures:
 1. [Figure 1a-b](viz/fig1_color.html).
 Top 10 locations.